Long Stratton High School: Description

-The school was last fully inspected in 2012, and the inspectors found a smaller than-average secondary school which meets the expectations for attainment and progress.
-The students were almost exclusively white British: the proportion of students from minority ethnic groups is low all speak English as a first language.
+The school was last inspected in 2021, and the inspectors found a smaller than-average secondary school which meets the expectations for attainment and progress.
+The students were almost exclusively white British: the proportion of students from minority ethnic groups is low.
 The proportion supported at school action is above average but the proportion of disabled students is below average, as is the number with statements of special educational need.
 Students behave well.
-Exclusions are very low and attendance is on an upward trend and is above average.
+Exclusions are very low.

 Curriculum

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.

 The school teaches Key Stage 3 over three years.

 Key Stage 3

 Years 7-9 "enjoy a wide breadth of subjects.
-They develop as artists, designers and performers, as linguists, geographers and historians, as scientists and as sportsmen and women."
+They develop as artists, designers and performers, as linguists, geographers and historians, as scientists and as sports players."